Brqje/EngInventory/README.md

 **FAQ**

 **Q:** Why did you not base this modification on the Vanilla version of EngBags?
 **A:** The vanilla version of EngBags is quite the mess.
-I avoided it and stuck to modifying the original: EngInventory.
+I've done all of the above changes to the Vanilla version of EngBags too, but opted to publicly post a modification of the original: EngInventory.

 **Q:** I have a non-English WoW client.
 Why don't I get similar categorization results as in your screenshots/video?
 **A:** EngInventory's categorization relies heavily on string search patterns, thus being localization dependent.
 It's the foundation of how the addon works.
-I could add localization handling for other languages, but I'd need massive input.
+I could add localization handling for other languages, but I'd need input.

 **Q:** I've updated to a newer version, but item list categorization updates have no impact?
 **A:** After updating, delete your setting files: \WTF\Account\ACCOUNTNAME\SavedVariables\EngInventory.lua and EngInventory.lua.bak